WeaverFi/cookietrack-api/CONTRIBUTING.md

 There is a route template at `/functions/routes/template.js` to help new contributors.

-If your PR isn't reviewed straight away, reach out in our [Discord server](https://discord.com/invite/DzADcq7y75)!
+If your PR isn't reviewed right away, reach out in our [Discord server](https://discord.com/invite/DzADcq7y75)!

 ## Donations